Nursing

 Patient-Centered Medical Home (PCMH)

 The Patient-Centered Medical Home, endorsed by the National Committee for Quality Assurance (NCQA), is the primary care delivery model most associated with NP-led care coordination in ambulatory settings.
 PCMH recognition requires demonstration of five core functions: comprehensive care, patient-centered care, coordinated care, accessible services, and quality and safety.
-NPs are explicitly recognized as eligible PCMH leaders under NCQA standards, making this a central model for FNP and AGPCNP assignments focused on primary care redesign.
+NPs are explicitly recognized as eligible PCMH leaders under NCQA standards.

 GRACE Model